denten-books/plain-text/2-device.md

 hardware, to "turn the page," to "bookmark," to "highlight," and ultimately to "read a book"---these are all metaphors that obscure the underlying material conditions of symbolic exchange.
 The metaphors ingratiate themselves to us in daily use.
-With time they disappear from view: invisible metaphors of invisibility.
 When habituated, they alienate us from the symbol.
-A new wave of estrangement is needed to rouse it from its metaphorical slumber.

 In drawing the history of the book as a universal Turing machine, we observe the evolution of symbolism into its final and totalizing form.
 By converting machine states into symbols, the Turing machine represents the ultimate negation of matter.
-It subsumes all lesser mechanisms amenable to computation---which some would say includes brains and universes.[^ln1-brains] The universal Turing machine has the potential to mediate everywhere, yet, paradoxically, it's method of "mediation" abstracts from any notion of medium or intervening substance.
+It subsumes all lesser mechanisms amenable to computation.
+The universal Turing machine has the potential to mediate everywhere, yet, paradoxically, its method of "mediation" abstracts from any notion of medium or intervening substance.

 Under the command and control regime of the Turing machine, text loses its adhesion to the world.
 Yet it would be a mistake to think of it as wholly